 The section is based on evaluating the efficiency of the professionals in the different government hospitals of Kuwait to evaluate their ability to report medical errors and take a proactive stance in dealing with them.

-Table 9: Descriptive Analysis of Professionals' efficiency
+Table 9: Descriptive Analysis of Professionals' Efficiency

-Table 9 reflects the descriptive analysis of the Professional's efficiency based on the six hospitals.
+Table 9 reflects the descriptive analysis of the professionals' efficiency based on the six hospitals.
 While referring to the results, it is found that H5 had the highest level of professional efficiency because its mean value was computed as 2018.3, and its standard deviation was calculated as 775.313.
 On the other hand, the hospital was found to have the lowest professional efficiency in H1 as its mean value is computed as 1343.3, and the dispersion value is identified as 791.40.

-Table 10: Levene's Test for efficiency of Professional
+Table 10: Levene's Test for Efficiency of Professional

 Table 10 reflects Levene's test for evaluating the assumption of homogeneity of variance.
-The significance value is computed as 0.858, which is above the p-value of 0.05; therefore, the variance among the different Kuwaiti government hospitals concerning professional efficiency is equal.
+The significance value is computed as 0.858, above the p-value of 0.05; therefore, the variance among the different Kuwaiti government hospitals concerning professional efficiency is equal.

 One-Way ANOVA

-Table 11: One-Way ANOVA for Professional's efficiency
+Table 11: One-Way ANOVA for Professional's Efficiency

-Table 12: Robust Test of Equality of Means for Professional's efficiency
+Table 12: Robust Test of Equality of Means for Professional's Efficiency

 Table 12 reflects the robust test for equality of means regarding professional efficiency based on the six hospitals.
 The significance value is 0.572, which indicates acceptance of the null hypothesis where the means of all the groups are equal.